-Federal-State Extended Duration (FED-ED) benefits will no longer be payable after September 11.
+Federal-State Extended Duration (FED-ED) benefits are no longer payable after September 11, 2021.
 The federal government does not allow benefit payments to be made for weeks of unemployment after this program ends, even if you have a balance left on your claim.

-The FED-ED extension is available for eligible weeks of unemployment between May 10, 2020, and September 11, 2021.
-Any certification weeks that are pending payment will be processed after September 11 if you are found eligible and did not receive conditional payments.
+The FED-ED extension provided additional weeks of benefits for eligible people who exhausted regular unemployment or other extension benefits between May 10, 2020, and September 11, 2021.
+Any pending payments for weeks of unemployment during this time will be processed retroactively if you are found eligible and did not receive conditional payments.
 You will be notified about what to expect.

-You may be eligible for FED-ED benefits if you are unemployed and you:
+You may have been eligible for FED-ED benefits if you were unemployed and you:

-- Have a regular Unemployment Insurance (UI) claim that started on or after May 19, 2019.
+- Had a regular unemployment claim that started on or after May 19, 2019.

-- Do not qualify for a new UI claim in California or any other state.
+- Did not qualify for a new unemployment claim in California or any other state.

-- Meet UI eligibility requirements and are not disqualified.
+- Met eligibility requirements and were not disqualified.

-- Made enough earnings in the base period of your regular UI claim.
+- Made enough earnings in the base period of your regular unemployment claim.

 Base Period Earnings

-To be eligible for FED-ED, you must have enough earnings in the base period of your regular UI claim.
-Your total base period earnings must be more than either of these:
+To be eligible for FED-ED, you must have had enough earnings in the base period of your regular unemployment claim.
+Your total base period earnings must have been more than either of these: